Owning an Amazon business is not for the faint of heart.

 - Ranked polls where respondents organize a set of options by preference

-After nailing down your target audience, the next step is to choose your audience size.
-50 respondents is an excellent place to start.
+The next step is to choose your audience size.
+Fifty respondents is an excellent place to start.
 We typically recommend starting with a smaller audience size for more general questions, then increasing as you iterate on your product listing.

 For my purposes, I’ll be polling 100 respondents.

 This next step will allow you to choose additional demographic questions for respondents to answer.

 Depending on your budget, it’s OK to leave this as-is, but you can select from the options below if you need additional data based on your product.

-Now it’s time to review your settings and confirm your poll.
+Now it’s time to review and confirm your settings.

 Enter your payment information and click the “Pay $X.XX button” to start your poll.